fullerj/empirical.github.io/_posts/2025-10-18-spycraft-2-0-bsidesnyc.md

 During a reverse-engineering session, we encountered something unexpected: a malware sample opened an HTTPS session not to its known command-and-control (C&C) destination, but to **X.com**.
 That single anomaly prompted a deeper question: was this an isolated artifact, or evidence of a new operational pattern we call **Spycraft 2.0**, where adversaries conceal command instructions within legitimate web services?

 This observation exposed a larger issue.
 Malware authors increasingly rely on the open internet not only as infrastructure but as camouflage.
-If attackers can turn ordinary web applications into covert C&C intermediaries, defenders must learn to detect these manipulations hidden within normal traffic.
+If attackers can turn ordinary web applications into covert C&C rendezvous points, defenders must learn to detect and stop them.
 Our research, presented at **BSidesNYC 0x05**, investigates how modern malware hides in plain sight and how defenders can invert that tactic to gain early visibility.

 ---